Fleckism/SecurityPlus/SecurityPlus/4A  Compare and Contrast Social Engineering Techniques.md

 ## ## IMPERSONATION AND TRUST

 Impersonation simply means pretending to be someone else.
-It is one of the basic social engineering techniques.
+It is one of the basic [[Social engineering]] techniques.
 Impersonation can use either a consensus/liking or intimidating approach.
 Impersonation is possible where the target cannot verify the attacker's identity easily, such as over the phone or via an email message.

 The classic impersonation attack is for the social engineer to phone into a department, claim they have to adjust something on the user's system remotely, and get the user to reveal their password.
 This specific attack is also referred to as _pretexting._